cfengine/documentation/overview/glossary.markdown

 #### Template

-A template usually refers to text which can be expanded based on current CFEngine context.
-CFEngine has a native template language but generally `mustache`, a logic-less templating language is preferred.
+A template usually refers to text that can be expanded based on the current CFEngine context.
+CFEngine has a native template language, but generally, `mustache`, a logic-less templating language, is preferred.
 Sometimes a template is an incomplete piece of CFEngine code, with blanks to fill in.
-It is often a policy fragment that can be re-used in different scenarios.
+It is often a policy fragment that can be reused in different scenarios.
 This is often used interchangeably with the term _library_.

 #### Variables